SpiNNakerManchester/SpiNNakerManchester.github.io/docs/push_bot/index.md

 If you are using a desktop machine and the host configuration, you will need a wifi adaptor, as shown below, to connect to the wifi access point.
 These can be acquired from central services through the website http://studentnet.cs.manchester.ac.uk/ugt/hardware.
 The systemw as originally tested with the WiPi adaptor from there.

+If you are using a remote profile supported by centeral services, you need to be careful with your configuration to stop your wifi adaptor overwriting your ethernet gateway address.
+The best option we have found is to plug in a switch between your machine and the ethernet socket, and then wire that to the wifi access point and then do the following commands.

+    sudo ip addr add 10.162.177.254/24 dev eth0 sudo ip addr add 192.168.240.254/16 dev eth0

 <center>
 <img src="WiPi.jpg" style="width: 400px">